-Rigid Packaging (69% of Adjusted EBITDA for 12 months ended March 31, 2012)
+Rigid Packaging (69% of Adjusted EBITDA for Calendar 2011)

 Our Rigid Packaging business primarily consists of containers, foodservice items, housewares, closures, overcaps, bottles, prescription vials, and tubes.
 The largest end uses for these products are consumer-oriented end markets such as food and beverage, retail mass marketers, healthcare, personal care and household chemical.
-We believe that we offer the broadest line of rigid packaging products among industry participants and that we maintained the #1 or #2 market positions in markets representing approximately 80% of the Rigid Packaging business net sales for the 12 months ended March 31, 2012.
+We believe that we offer the broadest line of rigid packaging products among industry participants and that we maintained the #1 or #2 market positions in markets representing approximately 80% of the Rigid Packaging business net sales for Calendar 2011.
 Many of our products are manufactured from proprietary molds that we develop and own, which we believe would result in significant costs to our customers to switch to a different supplier.
 In addition to a complete product line, we have sophisticated decorating capabilities and in-house graphic arts and tooling departments, which allow us to integrate ourselves into, and, we believe, add significant value to, our customers' packaging design processes.
-For the 12 months ended March 31, 2012, our Rigid Packaging business had pro forma net sales and Adjusted EBITDA of \$2.8 billion and \$529 million, respectively.
+For Calendar 2011, our Rigid Packaging business had pro forma net sales and Adjusted EBITDA of \$2.8 billion and \$523 million, respectively.

-Engineered Materials (21% of Adjusted EBITDA for 12 months ended March 31, 2012)
+Engineered Materials (21% of Adjusted EBITDA for Calendar 2011)

 Our Engineered Materials business primarily consists of pipeline corrosion protection solutions, specialty tapes and adhesives, polyethylene-based film products, and can liners served to a variety of end markets including oil, water and gas infrastructure, industrial and consumer-oriented end markets.
-We believe that we offer one of the broadest product lines among industry participants and that we maintained the #1 or #2 market position in markets representing approximately 65% of Engineered Products net sales for the 12 months ended March 31, 2012.
-For the 12 months ended March 31, 2012, our Engineered Materials business had net sales and Adjusted EBITDA of \$1.4 billion and \$166 million, respectively.
+We believe that we offer one of the broadest product lines among industry participants and that we maintain the #1 or #2 market position in markets representing approximately 65% of Engineered Products net sales in Calendar 2011.
+For Calendar 2011, our Engineered Materials business had net sales and Adjusted EBITDA of \$1.5 billion and \$161 million, respectively.

-Flexible Packaging (10% of Adjusted EBITDA for 12 months ended March 31, 2012)
+Flexible Packaging (10% of Adjusted EBITDA for Calendar 2011)

 Our Flexible Packaging business consists of high barrier, multilayer film products as well as finished flexible packages such as printed bags and pouches.
 The largest end uses for our flexible products are consumer-oriented end markets such as food and beverage, medical and personal care.
-We believe that we offer one of the broadest product lines among industry participants and that we maintained the #1 or #2 market position in markets representing approximately 90% of Flexible Packaging business net sales for the 12 months ended March 31, 2012.
-For the 12 months ended March 31, 2012, our Flexible Packaging segment had net sales and Adjusted EBITDA of \$756 million and \$75 million, respectively.
+We believe that we offer one of the broadest product lines among industry participants and that we maintain the #1 or #2 market position in markets representing approximately 90% of Flexible Packaging business net sales in Calendar 2011.
+For Calendar 2011, our Flexible Packaging segment had net sales and Adjusted EBITDA of \$781 million and \$74 million, respectively.